 Another factor you must adjust your baseline estimate for is how rare your collectible is relative to the comparable.
 In general, rarer means a higher value and less rare means a lower value.

 Where Are You Going To Sell Them?

 Once you have a baseline number and adjust up or down based on condition and rarity, you can rest assured you are fairly close to an accurate and realistic valuation.
 However, there is one more variable that will determine how much you can actually sell your collectible for– where you choose to sell it.
 If you choose to sell your collectible in place where it is very likely to be seen by multiple interested and qualified buyers, then you will probably sell it for close to your estimated value and maybe even for more.
 But if you sell at a place where you may not get in front of the right buyer, or you are selling more for convenience than top-dollar such as selling to a pawn shop or local collectible store, then you will have to accept less than your estimated value.

-Luckily, you don’t have to choose between selling quickly and conveniently or selling for top-dollar when you sell to Neatstuff Collectibles!
+Luckily, you don’t have to choose between selling quickly and selling for top-dollar when you sell to Neatstuff Collectibles!
 We spend millions each year buying collectibles because we offer the best prices and focus on a fast and easy experience.
 We can even help with appraisals.

 Interested in selling to us?
 Give us a call at 800-326-7064 or fill out our seller inquiry form and someone will help you out!